-On the rear panel, locate the three screws that secure the cover to the chassis.

-2. Use a Phillips (cross) screw driver to remove the cover screws.
+- 1. On the rear panel, locate the three screws that secure the cover to the chassis. - 2.
+Use a Phillips screw driver to remove the cover screws.
 Keep the screws for later use.

-- 3. Pull the cover slightly toward the rear panel until the side tabs are disengaged from the chassis. - 4.
+- 3. Slightly pull the cover toward the rear panel until the side tabs are disengaged from the chassis. - 4.
 Lift the cover, then set aside.